ShujiaHuang/qmplot/README.rst

-The parameter of ``manhattanplot()`` defined the name of output figure file and the format of the figure file is depended on the file suffix, which could be ".png", ".jpg", or ".pdf".
+The parameter of ``manhattanplot()`` defined the name of output figure file and the format of the figure file depending on the file suffix, which could be ".png", ".jpg", or ".pdf".

 When run with default parameters, the ``manhattanplot()`` function draws